wheelken/CS_361_SIM/README.md

 # CS_361_SIM
 Microservice: Investment Simulation API

 This microservice is part of a financial simulation tool.
 It calculates investment portfolio performance from user-defined parameters.
 It runs on Flask and communicates using a REST API.
-The implementation
+The implementation requires the Python packages numpy and scipy.

-The following packages will need to be installed with one of the following options:
+The packages will need to be installed with one of the following options:

 **Python script/interactive Python session:**
 ```python